 While fighting in St. Domingue, the French were decimated by yellow fever.
 The former slaves were now led by a former lieutenant of Toussaint: Jean-Jacques Dessalines, a man without Toussaint's moderation concerning bloodshed.
 Dessalines commanded the heights above Port-Au-Prince and gave French troops eight days to evacuate the city on condition that they leave the city's fortifications intact.
 Some civilian whites fled with the French, taking with them what wealth they could carry.
 To the north, at the Battle of Vertières, near Cape François, battalions of blacks defeated a French force, and the rest of Napoleon's forces on St. Domingue withdrew.
 Perhaps as many as 27,000 of the civilians who fled with them went to eastern Cuba, where they were to take up coffee and sugar planting.

 On January 1, 1804, Dessalines proclaimed independence and renamed the land Haiti.
 He and close associates swore to die rather than submit again to French control, and they pledged support for each other.
 Dessalines took the title of Governor-General for Life.
-He removed the white form the red, white and blue of the French flag, leaving red and blue for Haiti's flag.
+He removed the white from the red, white and blue of the French flag, leaving red and blue for Haiti's flag.
 He began purging Haiti of white people as vengeance against France and to purify Haiti of French taint – with the exception of a few he saw as having been kind to blacks: medical doctors, a few useful merchants and an American.
 The butchering of whites lasted from January to mid-March.
 Dessalines proclaimed an end to his vengeance, knowing some of the French had survived.
 And after they emerged from hiding he had them killed.

 Later, after Dessalines learned that Napoleon had been crowned emperor (on December 2, 1804), Dessalines arranged for his own coronation as Emperor Jacques the First.
 Dessalines tried to extend his control to the eastern side of the island, against Spaniards and French in what today is the Dominican Republic.
 When his troops reached the city of Santo Domingo, French ships arrived, and his Haitians retreated, killing and raping their way back to their side of the island.